Slow Pitch Jigging on free-drifting

 Hook.
 Niq Pro #26.

-Notice when he does short strokes and long strokes?
+Did you notice when he does short strokes and long strokes?

-Notice when he makes falls and suspensions?
+Did you notice when he makes falls and suspensions?

-Notice he does a lot of fast lifts frequently between actions?
+Did you notice he does a lot of fast lifts frequently between actions?

 It’s really about how to control the line slack, which is critical in free-drifting situation.